 "And you know what," she continued, "I have another $120 ready to be redeemed!
 You'll have to help me spend it!"

 Two things you should do

-"Rewards chasers" follow the fine print of programs to eke out every point, but the average cardholder shouldn't have to eat, sleep and breathe rewards programs.
-If you're new to rewards programs, you should at least do these two things:
+"Rewards chasers" follow the fine print of reward credit card offers to eke out every point, but the average cardholder shouldn't have to eat, sleep and breathe rewards programs.
+If you're new to rewards credit cards, you should at least do these two things:

 - Assess if your card is the right card for you.
 My mom learned that this card really wasn't meeting her needs to begin with.
 She's not taking trips to theme parks or staying in resort hotels, but she does fly a few times a year to visit family.
 Now she has switched to a travel card that will earn her free airfare every other year if she uses her same spending pattern.

 - Take the time to learn your rewards program.
 If you like your current card, make sure you know what it can do for you.
 What are your options for redeeming points -- a statement credit?
 Gift card?
 Check?
 If you haven't already, take a few minutes to create your online login for your credit card account and learn everything you can about your card perks and its rewards program.
 You should also sign up for email alerts for specials, such as extra points earned at specific retailers during a set time period.
 You may be surprised by what you're leaving on the table.

 In the end, it really wasn't difficult for my mom to get back the lost reward dollars, but it was awfully stressful to find out that she'd lost them to begin with.
 I'm sure it was for her, as well.